michelderu/wikipedia-pulsar-astra/README.md

 > Whenever a Pulsar CLI is called like `bin/pulsar-admin`, it is expected to be run from the just extracted`pulsar` folder.

 Now copy the `client.conf` file you downloaded earlier into the `apache-pulsar-3.x.x/conf` folder.

-Open the `client.conf` file and note down the value of `authParams`, take only the part after `token:`.
-You'll need it later.

 You can test the connection to the Pulsar cluster by running the following command:
 ```bash